 I have not been able to easily find a way to map out the locations of the CityPass attractions, but I would like to find a hotel centrally located within the CityPASS attractions . . . if at all possible.
 If it could a location convenient for seeing the fireworks in Boston, that would be ideal, although not mandatory.

 That's an interesting challenge.
-The Boston CityPass gives you free access to 4 top attractions: Boston's Museum of Fine Arts (MFA), Museum of Science (MOS), New England Aquarium, and your choice of either Prudential Skywalk Observatory or the Harvard Museum of Natural History.
+The Boston CityPASS gives you free access to 4 top attractions: Museum of Science (MOS), New England Aquarium, Skywalk Observatory, and your choice of either Boston Harbor Cruises 90 Minute Cruise or the Harvard Museum of Natural History.

 The CityPASS offers you a great deal: savings of almost 50% on these attractions, plus you get to skip most lines.

 As you have already discovered, these attractions are scattered across Boston and nearby Cambridge.

 The Museum of Natural History is in Cambridge, on the other side of the Charles River, and the July 4th fireworks take place on the Charles River between Boston and Cambridge.

 Fortunately, Boston's subway system (the "T," as we call it here) gives you convenient and easy access to most of these locations.

-Here are the subway lines and closest stations:
+Here are the subway lines and closest stations for each CityPASS attraction:

 - Museum of Science - Green Line/Lechmere